Our New House

 The downstairs hallway is tiny – once you’re through the front door you are more or less straight into the living room – the kitchen door is on the left of this photo and a storage cupboard and the stairs (with a small landing) are on the right.

+This space is quite dark and dingy – the natural light isn’t great which makes it feel a bit cramped.
 At the moment this cupboard has been used as storage – it’s unlit and the previous tenants left loads of random ‘stuff’ in there for us to get rid of.
 As the kitchen is so small I’m hoping to actually turn this space into something usable – a walk in pantry.
 This would free up lots of space in the kitchen for storage.

 The flooring in this hallway will need replacing – when we replace the living room floor we will probably use the same flooring and continue it into this space.
 At the moment all we’ve done in this space is fit our copper light shade.

 Eventually, all of the carpets on the first and second-floor hallways and both sets of stairs will be getting replaced.
-They are in a pretty poor state – lots of holes, stains and they smell like dogs and cigarettes.
+They are in a pretty poor state – lots of holes, stains and they smell like cigarettes.
 Unfortunately, as it’s such a large space this is definitely a job that will need to wait until I’m back at work and earning some money.

 Upstairs the hallway has much more natural light but is in need of a revamp.
 The light fixtures need replacing and I’m hoping to replace all of the doors with solid wood ones too.